 While HSE consulting isn’t a job for everyone, you can offer your knowledge and expertise to client organisations of various sizes and types.

-Here are the steps you need to take to become a freelance health, safety and environment consultant, as told by Principle People.
+Here are the steps you need to take to become a freelance health, safety and environment consultant, as told by Principal People.

 What do consultants provide?

 Aside from giving advice and guidance to clients, they can also:

 - Provide support to clients’ in-house health and safety (H&S) departments.

 - Come up with suitable solutions that will help their clients in the workplace.